Learn how to patch torn or punctured GORE-TEX jackets, pants or gloves with Tenacious Tape GORE-TEX Fabric Patches.

 - Rub in a circular motion for at least one minute until the adhesive has lifted.

-- For maximum durability repairs, use with Aquaseal FD or Seam Grip WP adhesives.
+- For maximum durability, use with Aquaseal FD or Seam Grip WP adhesives.

 - Use of spray-on water and stain repellent products will soften the patch adhesive for removal.
 For best results use a wash-in water repellent.